kleysonr/docker-openldap/README.md

 Note
 -------------

-To avoid changing additional config files on Pentaho, was kept on LDAP base the same name for the administrator user (admin) and group (Administrator).
+To avoid changing additional config files on Pentaho, was kept on LDAP the same name for the administrator user (admin) and group (Administrator).